Facebook Giveaway Rules Template: A Step-by-step Guide (Updated 2021)

 - Best Practices for Facebook Giveaway Rules

-- Fill-in-the-blank Facebook Giveaway Rules template
+- Fill-in-the-blank Facebook Giveaway Rules template for download

-Please note: The following is just an overview of some of the rules and guidelines for Facebook giveaways.
+The following is just an overview of some of the rules and guidelines for Facebook giveaways.
 This is not legal advice.
 Please obtain legal guidance from an experienced attorney before publishing your Facebook giveaway rules and regulations.

 Let’s get started!